LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Language-to-Plan (L2P)

 With the proliferation of related techniques to convert NL to PDDL, we are seeing an ever-increasing set of related methods.
 To bring them together under a single computational umbrella, and beyond just relating the work together conceptually as we have done thus far in this survey, we created a unified platform: \textbf{L2P}~\footnote{Code made publicly at: \url{https://github.com/AI-Planning/l2p}}, which re-implements landmark papers covered in this survey.
-This Python library is open source and has the capability of encapsulating the generalized version of the proposed ``LLM-Modulo'' framework \citep{kambhampati2024llmscantplanhelp}, which emphasizes soundness guarantees through iterative plan refining via external verifiers.
-While L2P embodies the core principles of the LLM-Modulo framework, which advocates for LLMs autonomously generating plan candidates themselves, it shifts the focus by facilitating the creation of PDDL files using LLMs – aligning with this paper's paradigm.
-This approach allows for the integration of external verifiers and feedback critics, enabling users to modify and refine the extracted models.
+This Python library is open source and has the capability of encapsulating the generalized version of the proposed ``LLM-Modulo'' framework \citep{kambhampati2024llmscantplanhelp}, which ensures soundness via iterative plan refinement with external verifiers, shifting focus from direct planning to PDDL generation with integrated verifiers and user-guided refinement through complete, planner-executable specifications.
 L2P offers three major benefits: